ewanjonesunc/ENGL105-Unit3/README.md

 ## Purpose

-Interstice Science has a strong interest in seismological research, especially research questions related to magnitude and depth of earthquakes in the southern hemisphere, where it is based.
-Any analysis of change in these variables over time, or of the full region over a year, is of great interest to I.S.
+Interstice Science has a strong interest in seismological research, especially research questions related to magnitude and depth of earthquakes in the southern hemisphere, where most of its labs are based.
+Any analysis of change in these variables over time, or of the full region over a year, is of great interest to Interstice.

 ## Visualization